Southern Appalachian salamander: Distribution

-P. teyahalee is endemic to the southern Appalachian Mountains in the Southeastern United States, where it is found within the states of Georgia, South Carolina, North Carolina, and Tennessee.
+P. teyahalee is endemic to the southern Appalachian Mountains in the southeastern United States, where it is found in small portions of North Georgia, northwestern South Carolina, west of the French Broad River in western North Carolina, and smaller areas of eastern Tennessee, including parts of the Great Smoky Mountains.
 The salamander's altitudinal range extends to 1,550 m.
 Its natural habitat is temperate Appalachian forests.